 Regardless of what real estate agents will tell you, the best marketing tools for your home are the list price, your home’s condition, and its location.
 However, a high list price, poor condition and/or location can be helped by your agent’s marketing tools.
 Effective marketing tools can also help increase your home’s appeal and communicate the home’s value.
 But ultimately, the nitty-gritty of selling your home depends on your agent’s savvy, ability to facilitate an offer, and negotiate a price.

-Original published at
+Original article is published at https://dankrell.com/blog/2019/10/15/how-to-market-a-home-sale/

 By Dan Krell

 Disclaimer.
 This article is not intended to provide nor should it be relied upon for legal and financial advice.
 Readers should not rely solely on the information contained herein, as it does not purport to be comprehensive or render specific advice.
 Readers should consult with an attorney regarding local real estate laws and customs as they vary by state and jurisdiction.
 Using this article without permission is a violation of copyright laws.